Signals of eV-scale sterile neutrino at long baseline neutrino experiments: Experimental details, neutrino fluxes and results

-\textbf{T2HK:} T2HK is planned neutrino oscillation experiment that consists of two detectors: a near detector (ND) at the Japan Proton Accelerator Research Complex (JPARC), located approximately $280$ m downstream from the neutrino production point, and a far detector (FD) based on WC technique in the Tochibora mines of Japan, $295$ Km away and about $1.7$ Km deep, located $8$ Km from Super-Kamiokande.
+\textbf{T2HK:} T2HK is planned neutrino oscillation experiment that consists of two detectors: a near detector (ND) at the Japan Proton Accelerator Research Complex (JPARC), located approximately $280$ m downstream from the neutrino production point, and a far detector (FD) based on water cherenkov (WC) technique in the Tochibora mines of Japan, $295$ Km away and about $1.7$ Km deep, located $8$ Km from Super-Kamiokande.
 T2HK uses $30$ GeV proton beam with a beam power of $1.3$ MW, and will run both in $\nu$ and $\bar \nu$-mode.
-Combining $\nu$ and $\bar \nu$ runs, the experiment will gather a total exposure of $\sim$ $2.7 \times 10^{22}$ proton on target (P.O.T.) which corresponds to \bea \dfrac{\textrm{P.O.T./yr}}{[2.7 \times 10^{21}]} \sim \dfrac{{\textrm{Proton beam power }}}{[1.3~{\textrm{MW}}]} \times \dfrac{T}{[10^{7} ~\textrm{sec}]} \times \dfrac{[30~\textrm{GeV}]}{E_p} \eea According to T2HK report~\cite{Hyper-Kamiokande:2018ofw}, we divide the total POT in the ratio of $1:3$ for $\nu$ and $\bar \nu$-mode.
-It corresponds to total runtime of $10$ yr with the distribution of $2.5$ yr in the $\nu$-mode and $7.5$ yr in $\bar \nu$-mode, i.e., $2.5$($\nu$) + $7.5$($\bar \nu$).
-The total exposure comes around $2431$ kt.MW.yr.
-In simulation, we are using different bin number and bin width for $\nu_\mu \to \nu_e$ (app) and $\nu_\mu \to \nu_\mu$ (disapp) channel.
+Combining $\nu$ and $\bar \nu$ runs, the experiment will gather a total exposure of $\sim$ $2.7 \times 10^{22}$ protons on target (POT) which corresponds to

+We divide the total POT in the ratio of $1:3$ for $\nu$ and $\bar \nu$-mode~\cite{Hyper-Kamiokande:2018ofw}.
+It corresponds to total runtime of $10$ year with the distribution of $2.5$ year in the $\nu$-mode and $7.5$ year in $\bar \nu$-mode, i.e., $2.5$($\nu$) + $7.5$($\bar \nu$).
+The total exposure comes around {\bf{2431 kt.MW.year}}.

-\textbf{DUNE:} LArTPC such as DUNE is a upcoming long baseline experiment consisting of two detectors.
+\textbf{DUNE:} DUNE is a upcoming long baseline experiment consisting of two detectors.
 The FD will be approximately $1300$ Km away and $1.5$ Km deep at the Sanford Underground Research Facility (SURF) in South Dakota and the ND system at baseline $0.570$ Km with target mass $0.067$ kt will be installed at the Fermi National Accelerator Laboratory (Fermilab), in Batavia, Illinois.
-The experimental design is capable of using a $120$ GeV proton beam with a beam power $1.2$ MW which corresponds to \bea \dfrac{\textrm{P.O.T./yr}}{[1.1 \times 10^{21}]} \sim \dfrac{{\textrm{Proton beam power }}}{[1.2 ~{\textrm{MW}}]} \times \dfrac{T}{[10^{7} ~\textrm{sec}]} \times \dfrac{[120 ~\textrm{GeV}]}{E_p} \eea We assume total run time of $13$ yr, equally divided in $\nu$-mode and $\bar \nu$-mode, i.e., $6.5$($\nu$) + $6.5$($\bar \nu$).
-The total exposure is around $624$ kt.MW.yr.
+The experimental design is capable of using a $120$ GeV proton beam with a beam power $1.2$ MW which corresponds to

+We assume total run time of $13$ year, equally divided in $\nu$-mode and $\bar \nu$-mode, i.e., $6.5$($\nu$) + $6.5$($\bar \nu$)~\cite{DUNE:2021cuw}.
+The total exposure is around {\bf{624 kt.MW.year}}.